WordPress Stop Spam Comments Guide

 A blogger did this on their blog for a while when they couldn’t control the spam, but they returned to add them because having reader comments is most important in blogs.

 If you don’t want the hassle and have another place to continue the discussion, disabling comments might be your easiest bet to stop spam on your WordPress page.
 You can do this on the Discussion page in the settings.
 After that, uncheck “Allow people to post comments on new articles.”

 Older comments will be available.
 You can delete them manually from the comments page by selecting all of them and moving them to trash.

 Another great option to help you decrease spam is to add a CAPTCHA, that challenges bots and asks people to prove that they are human before their comment is posted on your blog.
 This will help you drastically decrease the number of spam comments from bots.

 Created by the team at Best Web Soft, the plugin already has over 200k active installations.
-And you don’t need anything besides their free plan ready for on almost all forms including registration forms, login form, reset password form, contact form, custom form, and so on.
+And you don’t need anything besides their free plan on almost all forms, including registration forms, login forms, reset password forms, contact forms, custom forms, and so on.

-It comes with different looking theme options so you can find the one that best suits your blog.
-The pro one enables you to integrate it with more plugins which may not be essential if your main focus is to decrease the number of spam comments.
+It has different-looking theme options to find the one that best suits your blog.
+The pro enables you to integrate it with more plugins, which may not be essential if your main focus is decreasing the number of spam comments.

 Firewalls: Sucuri or Cloudflare To Stop WordPress Spam Comments

 Web Application Firewalls like Sucuri or Cloudflare can help you decrease the number of spammy visits your website receives altogether, as a result, this decreases possible spam comments.